 Use a credit card to pay for school expenses as long as they do not tack on extra fees when you use a credit card.

-Alternatively, you can inquire if you can eradicate the fees by paying with a debit card instead.
 If allowed, I would use the new credit card to buy Visa and Mastercard Gift Cards when they are on sale at grocery or office supply stores and use these cards to pay for these items.

 12. Pay for Services